mybatis/mybatis-dynamic-sql/README.md

 }
 ```

-### Second - Write XML or annotated mappers that will use the generated statement
+### Second - Write MyBatis mappers that will use the generated statement
-The library will create support classes that will be used as input to an annotated or XML mapper.
+The library will create support classes that will be used as input to a MyBatis mapper.
 These classes include the generated where clause, as well as a parameter set that will match the generated clause.
 Both are required by MyBatis3.
 It is intended that these objects be the one and only parameter to a MyBatis method.

+The library can be used with both XML and annotated mappers, but we recommend using MyBatis' annotated mapper support in all cases.
+The only case where XML is required is when you code a JOIN statement - in that case you will need to define your result map in XML due to limitations of the MyBatis annotations in supporting joins.

-For example, an annotated mapper might look like this:
+For example, a mapper might look like this:

 ```java
 package examples.simple;